The Suitcase Clone

 It’s been ten years since the publication of Mr. Penumbra’s 24-Hour Bookstore, but/and it feels, to me, like much longer.
-Honestly, that book changed my sense of time forever, because it levered me up out of office life; granted me a kind of breathing room I’d barely dared to hope for; showed me that creative work can find its people slowly but steadily, across timespans measured not in weeks, contra the internet, but years.
+Honestly, that book changed my sense of time forever, because it levered me up out of office life; granted me a kind of breathing room I’d barely dared to hope for; showed me that creative work can find its people slowly but steadily, across timespans measured not in weeks, but years.

 This year, in commemoration of the novel’s tenth anniversary, and also because they know how to have fun, MCD will reissue Penumbra!
 A nice new edition will appear on October 4, this one with the novella Ajax Penumbra 1969 included —